BRIDGE THE GLOBAL MENTAL HEALTH GAP

 To be accepted to this programme, you must have:

-You must have at least a 2:1 Honours degree or equivalent in a relevant subject (e.g. psychology, medicine, nursing, occupational therapy, law, public health or public policy)
+At least a 2:1 Honours degree or equivalent in a relevant subject (i.e. psychology, occupational therapy, law, public health, geography, anthropology or public policy) from a recognised institution.
+If you don’t have a suitable Honours degree, a registered health care professional qualification can also be considered.

 To apply to this programme: